wrist mechanics online course featured image

 3. Strengthen Core Golf Muscles

-Your core muscles comprise the lower back, pelvic muscles, flanks, and glutes.
+Your core muscles comprise the lower back, pelvic muscles, and glutes.
 These muscles must remain flexible and in optimal shape to activate during your swing for superior power.

-I recommend consistently implementing golf muscle exercises into your workout routine to keep them as flexible as possible.
+Implement golf muscle exercises into your workout routine to keep them as flexible as possible.

 In addition to getting more speed, you’ll also protect yourself from injury.